dfalster/CaseForOpenTraitData/README.md

 CaseForOpenTraitData
 ====================

-In the first week of September, contributors to the [TRY trait database](http://www.try-db.org/TryWeb/) are meeting to discuss the future of TRY.
+In the first week of September, members of the [TRY trait database](http://www.try-db.org/TryWeb/) consortium are meeting to discuss the future of TRY.
 Currently, TRY includes over 3 million trait records for about 69000 plant species, with contributions from 372 participants from 179 scientific institutes worldwide.
 This collaborative effort is a fantastic achievement that can rightly be celebrated.
-At the same time, many people both within and outside the TRY community have concerns about the model of data sharing currently adopted by TRY.
-One of the issues slated for discussion at the September method is whether TRY should move to a more open access model of data distribution.
+At the same time, many people both within and outside the TRY group believe the model of data sharing currently adopted by TRY is unnecessarily restrictive, and even detrimental to TRY's mission of moving forward with important research questions.

+One of the issues slated for discussion at the September meeting is whether TRY should move to a more open access model of data distribution.

 The purpose of this document is to outline the potential benefits of moving to a fully open access model of data sharing within ecology, and share ideas on how this could be achieved.
 We understand that such a shift might pose significant infrastructural and political challenges.
 Yet, we strongly believe that an open model is in the public's best interests and would vastly increase the ability of trait-based research to solve key questions in ecology, evolution and conservation.
 Thus, while recognising the great things TRY has achieved, we encourage the members of TRY to take the next step, by moving towards an open model of data contribution and usage.
-We are certain any challenges that arise in moving to an open model could be overcome, if the community were to agree on the vision of an open model.
+We are certain any challenges that arise in moving to an open model could be overcome, if only the community were to embrace the vision of an open-access model.

 Contributions to this document are welcome, but should be constructive, recognising all the positive energy and effort that has gone into creating TRY, while also providing a vision for what it might be.
 The aim is to make a persuasive case for open trait data.
-Even if the organisers of TRY decide not to move towards an open access model, this document may help inspire others to take on that challenge.
+Even if the organisers of TRY decide not to move towards an open access model, this document may help inspire others to take on the general challenges raised in plant ecology and across science.

 Many people have thought and written about open access models.
-Thus the purpose of this document is simply to summarise the different arguments and point to relevant literature.
+Thus the purpose of this document is simply to summarise the different arguments and point to relevant literature for the upcoming discussion at hand.

 # Key references: